Argentine pizza: Pizza de cancha or pizza canchera

 Another local creation, the pizza de cancha (or pizza canchera) is a cheese-less variant covered in a heavily seasoned tomato sauce.

-Another variant of Buenos Aires origin is the pizza de cancha, also known as pizza canchera, belonging of the media masa type.
+Another variant of Buenos Aires origin is the pizza de cancha, also known as pizza canchera, of the media masa type.
 As it is a cheese-less pizza, it has been described as an "oddball" and a "total anomaly, debunking everything we know to be true about Argentine pizza".
 The pizza de cancha is "covered in a red sauce and heavily seasoned with garlic, onion, and non-spicy red pepper flakes, similar to what you would find in bakeries across southern Italy".
-It was invented by Oscar Vianini, founder of the pizzeria Angelín, one of the oldest traditional pizzerias in Buenos Aires that still operate and an icon of its neighborhood, Villa Crespo.
+It was invented by Oscar Vianini, founder of the pizzeria Angelín, one of the oldest traditional pizzerias in Buenos Aires that still operate and well-known in its neighborhood, Villa Crespo.

-Born as a cheap street food, Viniani sold slices of this pizza on the street outside the Atlanta Club stadium when there was a game, hence its name (cancha meaning 'soccer field' or 'stadium' in Argentina).
+Viniani sold slices of this pizza on the street outside the Atlanta Club stadium when there was a game, hence its name (cancha, meaning 'soccer field' or 'stadium' in Argentina).
 There are other versions that claim that the pizza de cancha was created in another stadium, including the ones belonging to Argentinos Juniors or Boca Juniors.
-The pizza was also known as pizza de tacho (Spanish for "bin"), in allusion to the metal container in which they were carried stacked by street vendors.
+The pizza was also known as pizza de tacho (Spanish for "bin"), alluding to the metal container in which they were carried stacked by street vendors.
 It is typically larger in diameter than other Argentine pizzas, as this originally allowed street vendors to sell more slices.

 Other styles available in the country

 Other styles of pizza besides the Argentine have become popular in Buenos Aires, such as New York-style pizza, Neapolitan pizza (and hybrids of this style with the Argentine one), or grilled pizza (Spanish: pizza a la parrilla).
-In 2022, Ti Amo, a pizzeria specialized in the Neapolitan style located in the city of Adrogué, Buenos Aires Province, was chosen as one of the 50 best in the world according to the Italian guide 50 Top Pizza, which each year chooses the 100 most outstanding in the sector globally.
+In 2022, Ti Amo, a pizzeria specializing in the Neapolitan style located in the city of Adrogué, Buenos Aires Province, was chosen as one of the 50 best in the world according to the Italian guide 50 Top Pizza, which each year chooses the 100 most outstanding in the sector globally.
 Ti Amo once again appeared as one of the best pizzerias in the world according to The Best Pizza Awards 2023, with another pizzeria in the country also appearing: Eléctrica, from Buenos Aires, which offers a contemporary style of pizza.